ericelliott/grange/doc/rdd.md

+# RDD

+This document is for planning new features.

+## Finished Features

 ```js
 const [...foo] = grange(3, 6); // [3, 4, 5, 6]
 const [...bar] = grange(2, 6, {step: 2}); // [2, 4, 6]